SilhDing/SilhDing.github.io/source/_posts/distributedsystem.md

 ![replica-active-second](r_active_2.png)

-However, if we switch the replication style from active to passive, things would be different: primary replica will periodically get checkpoints and sent them to all other replica, so primary replica will have a list of "get" checkpoint messages and other replicas will have a list of "set"; lists will keep growing as long as the system is still running.
-See pictures below for demo.
+However, if we switch the replication style from active to passive, things would be different: primary replica will periodically get checkpoints and sent them to all other replicas, so primary replica will have a list of "get" checkpoint messages and other replicas will have a list of "set"; lists will keep growing as long as the system is still running.
+See the pictures below for a demo.

 ![replica-passive-primary](r_passive_1.png)